telvarost/QuickAdditions-StationAPI/README.md

   * On first run of the mod a folder named `custom-music` will be created.
   * Add `.ogg`, `.mus`, or `.wav` files to this folder, and they will have a random chance to play in-game.
     * No other file types are supported by default in Minecraft or by this mod.
+  * You can make the added songs only play in certain dimensions or biomes by adding specific tags to the song name.
+    * Firstly the song must end with `-specific.XXX` where `XXX` is one of the three acceptable file types `ogg`, `mus`, or `wav`.
+    * Then simply specify which dimension using `-overworld-`, `-nether-`, or `-levelX-` in the song name.
+      * In `-levelX-`, `X` is the numerical value of the level ID.
+      * (nether = `-1`, overworld = `0`, skylands = `1`, modded-dimension = some number greater than 1 probably)
+    * You can also make songs biome specific by specifying the biome with a biome tag such as `-tundra-` or `-savanna-`.
+      * See full list of vanilla b1.7.3 biomes below
+    * All tag names MUST be lowercase to work and have the `-` symbol on either side of the tag.
+      * Example song name: `HappyDisco-nether-rainforest-specific.ogg`
+        * This song would play only in the nether and in the rainforest biome.
 * Adds ability to disable default Minecraft background music.
 * Adds ability to add a main menu song.
   * On first run of the mod a folder named `main-menu-theme` will be created.